Guidelines for Permission and Registration of Solicitation

-- Solicitation in non-academic buildings (other than residence halls) requires the approval of Event Services.
+- Solicitation in non-academic buildings (other than residence halls) requires the approval of Event Services (Davies 240).

 - Solicitation in the academic buildings of the University requires approval of the Vice Chancellor for Academic Affairs upon the recommendation of the Director of University Centers.

-- Solicitation on the University grounds will require approval of the Assistant Chancellor for Administrative Services, upon the recommendation of the Director of University Centers.
+- Solicitation on the University grounds will require approval of the Assistant Chancellor for Finance and Administration, upon the recommendation of the Director of University Centers.

 - Lists of names, addresses, official University records, or any other information about University students will not be made available to non-University individuals or organizations without approval of the Chancellor of the University, or her/his designated agent.

-- The University will not, except as provided in Item C above, provide separate mailing lists containing student data to outside parties.
+- The University will not, except as provided in the item above, provide separate mailing lists containing student data to outside parties.

 For posting in the residence halls, visit Policies: Housing and Residence Life Posting.